jamesstar89/fancy-post/README.md

 ![Fancy post](screenshots/fancy-post-example-1.png) <!-- .element height="100%" width="100%" -->

 ## Motivation
-With Facebook, YouTube and more apps giving you the power to publish user driven content like posts and videos, this UI library will help you implement a fancy post component so your users can get excited about publishing their own content through your app.
+With Facebook, YouTube and more services giving you the power to publish user driven content like posts and videos, this library will help you implement `Fancy post` so your users can get excited about publishing their own content through your app.

 ## Supported React versions
 This package requires React 16.6.0 and higher.